maks1302/Celestia-node-analysis/README.md

 	The default URL for Zabbix UI when using Apache web server is http://host/zabbix

+The installation has been compleated!

-To start using Zabbix UI dashboard read [the documentation](https://www.zabbix.com/documentation/6.4/manual/quickstart/login)
+To start using Zabbix UI dashboard, read [the documentation](https://www.zabbix.com/documentation/6.4/manual/quickstart/login)

+ ## Analyzing the hardware performance
+ ### Notion
+ It's important to understand that the idea of analyzing server performance does not mean analyzing performance of the node itself.
+The node is running on **Ubuntu 22.04** with the hardware mentioning above.
+ Considering this, some other Ubuntu processes may affect the server performance, which has no relation to Celestia Light node.
+Understanding this, you may have different node performance, depending on what additional processes you have running on your server.